TurnKey Linux Virtual Appliance Library

 As a workaround, firstboot scripts don't auto run in OVZ templates, they need to be run manually.
 Hence the 'turnkey-init' script.
 By running turnkey-init all the firstboot scripts that run automatically when appliances are installed in other mediums (such as ISO install, VM image, etc) are triggered (with the exception of setting the root account password as that is done prior to boot on the host OS).

-But as I said, even after running the firstboot scripts I still couldn't login.
-Not sure why, be interested to hear your experience.
+But as I said, even after running the firstboot scripts I still couldn't login (to the Magento appliance).
+Not sure why?
+I'd be interested to hear your experience.

 Alon Swartz's picture